Strong and effective leadership during a crisis is key

 With new business models emerging from the crisis COVID-19 is creating, you have an opportunity to become the nexus of a brand new future-proof ecosystem.
 This new global and digital ecosystem will add layers of complexity and potential vulnerabilities to your business—but it can also offer opportunities that can future-proof your company.
 As an effective leader, consider the following questions:

 - How can we use the ecosystem to improve the resilience of our organisation during COVID-19?

 - How am I extending my stakeholder communication to embrace ecosystem partners that have become critical business model components?

 - What additional data might my partners have to improve my operations?

-- As new business models emerge from the crisis, can I become the nexus of a new, emerging ecosystem that’s built for the new “normal”?
+- As new business models emerge from the crisis, can I become the nexus of a new, emerging ecosystem built for the new “normal”?